sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-cloudformation/cloudformationh2db.rst

         * - Name of Parameter
           - Description
-        * - AdditionalSecurityGroups
-          - From the list, choose the additional secuirty group, it's required as default EMR security group's ports are not opened for SSH, Fire etc.
         * - AmiId
           - EMR cluster can be launched using Custom AMI, pass the value if you have a Custom AMI.
         * - ClusterName